WhAT we're about

 WHO IS QUALIFIED TO JOIN A JUST ACTION COMMUNITY OF PRACTICE?

+A community of practice is a group of people who share a concern or a passion for something they do, and learn how to do it better as they interact regularly.
 The only requirement for joining a Just Action community of practice is a readiness and willingness to work together to find equitable solutions for local challenges.
 Individuals, institutions, community and affinity groups fighting for racial equity, racial justice, and equitable investment in Chicago communities are encouraged to join.

 WHAT ARE JUST ACTION'S GUIDING VALUES AND PRINCIPLES?

 Just Action is guided by a collective radical imagination inspired by the dreams, words, and legacies of our elders and ancestors, as well as the Black and Brown young people calling for justice in our streets.
 We are united by a duty and concern for fighting against racism and oppression reproduced by the antiquated, hypocritical systems and institutions in which we work.
 We are committed to building a world none of us have lived in, but long for.
 In this world, systems and structures of racial injustice, oppression, and scarcity are dismantled and replaced with joy, cooperation, and abundance.

 Our framework for building racial equity focuses on shifting how power is organized and distributed through three primary channels: Money, Narrative, and Policy.